MSc Degree Conversion

 Contact: Dr Stuart Galloway at: firstname.lastname@example.org

-Masters in Sports Nutrition from the University of the Sunshine Coast, Australia
+Masters in Sports Nutrition, University of the Sunshine Coast, Australia

 Contact: Dr Gary Slater email@example.com